314-grp-301/314-grp-301.github.io/Title.md

 // Delete this section upon all tasks completion
 - 07 Discuss how the software proposal functions and meets the needs of the product requirements
-- 08 Discuss how the functionality of this schematic satisfies user needs and product requirements though an in depth discussion of function.
-Discuss your team's design and decision making process related to this section.
-Include the team's bill of materials in the appendix.
 - 09 (In progress, Seymore)
 - 10
 - 11 (Done, Seymore)